theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 If your configuration file is named differently, or it is not found by the extension, you can set the file by right-clicking on it (must be a `.js` or `.ts` file).

-Using TypeScript files will download the `ts-node` module globally for extension features to work.
-If this is not desirable, use `.js` files instead.

 ## Features

 ### IntelliSense